DMSaunders/event-fraud-case-study-public/overview.md

     * Again, make sure your code is **clean**, **modular** and **well-commented**!
 The general rule of thumb: if you looked at your code in a couple months, would you be able to understand it?

 2. In your pull request, describe your project findings including:
-    * An overview of a chosen “optimal” modeling technique, with:
+    * An overview of a chosen "optimal" modeling technique, with:
         * process flow
         * preprocessing
         * accuracy metrics selected